The need for skilled grant writers has never been greater.

 Common budgeting mistakes and how to avoid them

-Assignment: Create a simple budget and financial narrative for your project.
+Assignment: Create a simple budget and narrative for your project

 Integrating all elements into a strong proposal